tfeb/symbol-nicknames/README.md

 In order to make the interface be more like it should be, most of the interface functions accept two arguments:

 - a  *nickname designator* which is either a string or a symbol;
-- an optional package designator which is a string a package, or `nil`.
+- an optional *package designator* which is a string, a package or `nil`.

 The semantics of the case when the nickname designator is a string or a symbol are slightly different to make things sane.